Get

 Backyard Breeders

 You have to beware of backyard breeders.
 These are people who breed puppies unethically.
-They are often in unsavory living conditions without proper genetic testing.
+They are often in unsavory living conditions and reproduced without proper genetic testing.
 Here are a few signs of potential backyard breeding:

 • They are quick to sell without hesitation.